ros2/ros2_documentation/source/Tutorials/Services/UnderstandingROS2Services.rst

 ^^^^^^^^^^^^^^^^^^^

 Services have types that describe how the request and response data of a service is structured.
-Service types are defined the same way as topic types, except service types have two parts: one message for the request and another for the response.
+Service types are defined similarly to topic types, except service types have two parts: one message for the request and another for the response.

 To find out the type of a service, use the command: